PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 19:29:31
+Last updated: 2024-04-07 19:30:04
-Random Quote: I am not crazy.
-I am unique. - Suzanne Warren
+Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a